JaryJay/spring-dynasty/README.md

 ## Features

-One of the main reasons I made this game was to explore multiplayer netcode.
+One of the main reasons I made this game was to gain experience making multiplayer games.

 Spring Dynasty is built with a server-client model with an authoritative server.
 Multiple devices from different locations can connect to the server if port-forwarding is enabled on the server's machine.